CapitalGene/objc-CGCalendarView/README.md

 - (void)calendarView:(CGCalendarView *)calendarView didSelectDate:(NSDate *)date;
 ```
 ## Customization
-CGCalendarView doesn't require its `rowCellClass` to be a subclass of `CGCalendarCell`, any `UITableViewCell` subclasses with the following properties/methods will work:
+CGCalendarView doesn't require its `rowCellClass` to be a subclass of `CGCalendarCell`.
+Any subclasses of `UITableViewCell` with the following properties/methods will work:

 ```Objective-C
 - (id)initWithCalendar:(NSCalendar *)calendar reuseIdentifier:(NSString *)reuseIdentifier;